Global Temperature

 Global surface temperature anomaly relative to 1880–1920, 1950–2040, showing observed annual means, 12- and 132-month running means, a projected 12-month running mean, and linear trends, with annotated projected El Nino peak and La Nina minimum.

 Global mean surface temperature anomaly relative to 1880–1920, 1950–2040.
-The plot shows observed annual means, 12-month running mean, and 132-month running mean, together with a projected 12-month running mean for an upcoming El Nino peak and subsequent La Nina minimum.
+The plot shows observed annual means, 12-month running mean, and 132-month running mean, together with a projected 12-month running mean extending from the 2026 La Nina minimum to a projected El Nino peak in the first half of 2027.
 Projections are based on the historical relationship between global temperature and the Nino3.4 index (NOAA Climate Prediction Center).

 Figure available as PDF.